Scaling limits of random outerplanar maps with independent link-weights: Proofs of Theorems and

 with $d^+_T(v)$ denoting the outdegree of a vertex $v$.
 A {\em simply generated tree} $\cT_n$ with weight-sequence $\mathbf{w}$ is a random plane tree with $n$ vertices such that any tree gets drawn with probability proportional to its weight.
 The sum $Z_n$ of all weights of plane trees with $n$ vertices is called the {\em partition function}. \begin{lemma} Let $n\in \ndN$ be an integer with $Z_n \ne 0$.
-Then the following procedure draws a random outerplanar simple rooted map with $n$ vertices from the class $\cM^s$ uniformly at random. \begin{enumerate}[1.] \item Let $\cT_n$ denote a simply generated tree with weight sequence $\mathbf{w}$. \item For any vertex $v$ of $\cT_n$ let $S(v)$ denote its offspring set and draw a $S(v)$-labelled $\cR^s$-structure $\beta_n(v)$ uniformly at random. \item Apply the bijection of Theorem~\ref{te:decomp} to the decorated tree $(\cT_n, \beta_n)$ in order to obtain a rooted planar map. \end{enumerate} \end{lemma} \begin{proof} The problem we have to deal with is that the trees in the bijection are unordered, but simply generated trees are ordered.
+Then the following procedure draws a random outerplanar simple rooted map with $n$ vertices from the class $\cM^s$ uniformly at random. \begin{enumerate}[1.] \item Let $\cT_n$ denote a simply generated tree with weight sequence $\mathbf{w}$. \item For any vertex $v$ draw $\beta_n(v)$ uniformly at random from all $\cR^s$-structures with size $d_{\cT_n}^+(v)$. \item Apply the bijection of Theorem~\ref{te:decomp} to the decorated tree $(\cT_n, \beta_n)$ in order to obtain a rooted planar map. \end{enumerate} \end{lemma} \begin{proof} For any decorated plane tree $(T, \beta)$ with $n$ vertices it holds that

-Let $(\cT_n^\ell, \beta_n^\ell)$ denote the result of labelling the decorated plane tree $(\cT_n, \beta_n)$ by choosing one of the $n!$ labellings uniformly at random.
-Moreover, let $(A_n, \alpha_n)$ denote the corresponding decorated labelled unordered tree.
-We are going to show that $(A_n, \alpha_n)$ is uniformly distributed among all pairs $(A, \alpha)$ of a labelled unordered tree $A$ and a function $\alpha$ assigning to each vertex $v$ of $A$ with offspring set $S(v)$ a $S(v)$-labelled $\cR^s$-object $\alpha(v)$.
-This implies that the labelled outerplanar map corresponding to $(A_n, \alpha_n)$ under the bijection of Theorem~\ref{te:decomp} is uniformly distributed among all labelled simple rooted outerplanar maps with $n$ vertices.
-Hence Lemma~\ref{le:sampler} follows, since the number of labellings of a rooted map depends only on the number of vertices.